factsmission/dcat-ap-ch-shacl/README.md

 # SHACL Shapes for the DCAT Application Profile for Data Portals in Switzerland

-This project provides [SHACL](https://www.w3.org/TR/shacl/) to validate metadata against the [eCH-0200 Standard](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0200&documentVersion=1.0).
+This project provides [SHACL] shapes (https://www.w3.org/TR/shacl/) to validate metadata against the [eCH-0200 Standard](https://www.ech.ch/vechweb/page?p=dossier&documentNumber=eCH-0200&documentVersion=1.0).

 ## Files

  * `ech-0200.shacl.ttl` : This file models the constraints defined in eCH-200 with the SHACL vocabulary
  * `examples/` : This directory contains RDF Turtle files that can be used to test `ech-0200.shacl.ttl`.
-The conventions is that files ending with `.valid.ttl` will validate and files einding with `.fail.ttl`do not validate.
+The convention is that files ending with `.valid.ttl` will validate, while files ending with `.fail.ttl` will not validate.

 ## Usage